bunnyfly/dotfiles/README.md

 Dotfiles by Chloe Adeline
 =========================
-My personal setup!
+My personal setup and notes for myself!
 Probably not useful to most, but you might find some useful stuff in here, especially if you use Colemak and Vim!

 Colemak and Vim!
 ----------------